Baldur von Schirach: Reich youth leader

-Schirach was a Protestant Christian, unlike his father and sister, who had left the Church.
+Schirach was a Protestant, unlike his father and sister, who had left the Church.
 He stressed that "the Hitler Youth was neither Protestant nor Catholic, but German", and regularly invoked God in his speeches.
 In a December 1933 speech he opposed proposals to make the Hitler Youth an explicit alternative to Christianity, saying "They say of us that we are an anti-Christian movement.
 They even say that I am an outspoken paganist...
 I solemnly declare here, before the German public, that I stand on the basis of Christianity, but I declare just as solemnly that I will put down every attempt to introduce confessional matters into our Hitler Youth."

 In March 1936, Schirach purchased Schloss Aspenstein in Kochel am See.
 He and Henriette had previously lived in a hunting lodge nearby in Urfeld am Walchensee.
 In March 1936, Manfred von Brauchitsch and his brother Harald insulted Henriette.
 Schirach told them they were not men of honour.
 Manfred challenged Schirach to a duel, but instead Schirach attacked them with a dog whip.
 Schirach had immunity as a member of the Reichstag.

 Schirach was promoted to SA-Obergruppenführer on 9 November 1937.
 Also in 1937, Schirach founded the Adolf Hitler Schools with Robert Ley.
 These were under the control of the Hitler Youth rather than the state education authority.
 In October 1941, Hitler ruled that their exams were equal to those of state high schools.

 Schirach formed numerous links with other international youth organisations, particularly Fascist Italy.
 His deputy Hartmann Lauterbacher met Robert Baden-Powell, founder of the Boy Scouts, and Hitler Youth made cycling trips to England.
 Trips to England and Hungary were accused of spying.
 As Reichsjugendführer, Schirach visited France, Turkey, Romania, Slovenia, Greece, Iraq, Iran, and Syria.